bmwcca/chapter-wordpress-theme/wp-content/plugins/the-events-calendar/readme.txt

 = Events Calendar PRO looks awesome!
 I'm sold!
 How can I get my hands on it? =

 Events Calendar PRO can be purchased directly on [our website](http://m.tri.be/18wi).
-There are five (5) license types available, and all licenses include 1 year of access to support + updates.
+There are five (5) license types available, and all licenses include access to premium support, new feature releases, and regular maintenance updates.

 = I'm interested in PRO or another add-on, but there are a few questions I've got before making the purchase.
 Can you help me get those addressed? =